Hellenic Journal of Psychology (HJP)

 Guidelines to Authors

-Author(s) who wish to publish an article in the Hellenic Journal of Psychology would submit their manuscript electronically as attached file in rtf or doc file type to the e-mail address: firstname.lastname@example.org
+Author(s) who wish to publish an article in the Hellenic Journal of Psychology would submit their manuscript electronically to the journal site:

 The letter should specify who is the contact person (corresponding author), postal and e-mail address; that the contact person acts on behalf of all authors; that the submitted manuscript is original and has not been published or submitted elsewhere, and that there is no conflict of interest.